Teemu Rannikko

-Teemu Rannikko (born September 9, 1980) is a Finnish former professional basketball player and currently working as an assistant coach of the Salon Vilpas in Korisliiga and the Finland national team.
+Teemu Rannikko (born September 9, 1980) is a Finnish former professional basketball player who is currently an assistant coach of the Salon Vilpas in Korisliiga and the Finland national team.
 He is 1.89 m (6' 2 ") tall, and he weighs 88 kg (195 lbs.).
 He mainly played at the point guard position.
 At his peak, he was known as a good scorer and a steady defender.

 Professional career

 Born in Turku, Finland, Rannikko made his breakthrough when he transferred to Scavoloni Pesaro, in 2004–05, and he made his EuroLeague debut that season.
 He had his most successful seasons over the next two years in Union Olimpija, where he was one of the key players for the team that played in the EuroLeague.
 In 2007–08, he moved to BC Khimki, where he played his first season as a sixth man successfully, but in the second season, an injury stopped Rannikko from breaking through, and he moved again after two years in Khimki.
 He spent the next three seasons in CB Granada and Pallacanestro Varese.
 On July 31, 2012, he returned to Union Olimpija, where he mostly played off the bench, so he later moved to his home club Kataja.

 In 2013, Rannikko returned to Finland, when he signed with Joensuun Kataja.
 In the 2014–15 season, Rannikko was named the Korisliiga MVP and Korisliiga Finals MVP, after he was a member of Kataja's first championship team in history.

 In 2017, Kataja won the Korisliiga again, after beating Vilpas Vikings 4–2 in the league's finals, and Rannikko won his second Finals MVP award.